chaudhuree/everlasting-code-vault/chart/findingNumberOfDataStoredInEachDay.md

 ## data stored in year wise
 // how many data stored in each year
+// if we have two data model like for subscriber and unscribe
+// that means when a subscriber subscribe then we store the data in subscriber model
+// and when a subscriber unsubscribe then we store the data in unsubscriber model and remove it from subscriber model
+// then we can use this type of query

 ```js
 // Calculate the date for 5 years ago from the current date